Marie-Christine Verdier-Jouclas

-Marie-Christine Verdier-Jouclas (born 19 March 1965) is a French politician representing La République En Marche!
+Marie-Christine Verdier-Jouclas (born 19 March 1965 in Albi) is a French politician representing La République En Marche!
 She was elected to the French National Assembly on 18 June 2017, representing the department of Tarn.
+In the June 2022 election she was narrowly defeated in the second round by Karen Erodi of LFI.

 Political career

-In parliament, Verdier-Jouclas serves on the Finance Committee.
-She is also a member of the parliamentary friendship groups with Gabon, Jamaica and Morocco.
+In parliament, Verdier-Jouclas served on the Finance Committee.
+She was also a member of the parliamentary friendship groups with Gabon, Jamaica and Morocco.

 In addition to her committee assignments, Verdier-Jouclas has been a member of the French delegation to the Parliamentary Assembly of the Council of Europe since 2017.
-In this capacity, she serves on the Committee on Migration, Refugees and Displaced Persons and the Sub-Committee on Integration.
-She has been the Assembly’s rapporteur on disaster preparedness since 2019.
+In this capacity, she served on the Committee on Migration, Refugees and Displaced Persons and the Sub-Committee on Integration.
+She was selected as the Assembly’s rapporteur on disaster preparedness in 2019.

-Since 2019, Verdier-Jouclas has been serving as one of her parliamentary group's spokespersons under the leadership of its chairman Gilles Le Gendre.
+As of 2019, Verdier-Jouclas served as one of her parliamentary group's spokespersons under the leadership of its chairman Gilles Le Gendre.

 Political positions

 In May 2018, Verdier-Jouclas co-sponsored an initiative in favour of a bioethics law extending to homosexual and single women free access to fertility treatments such as in vitro fertilisation (IVF) under France's national health insurance; it was one of the campaign promises of President Emmanuel Macron and marked the first major social reform of his five-year term.

 In September 2018, following the appointment of François de Rugy to the government, Verdier-Jouclas supported the candidacy of Richard Ferrand as president of the National Assembly.